openresty/lua-nginx-module/README.markdown

 Explicitly discard the request body, i.e., read the data on the connection and throw it away immediately.
 Please note that, simply ignoring request body is not the right way to discard it, you need to call this function, or you'll break things under HTTP 1.1 keepalive or HTTP 1.1 pipelining.

+This function is an asynchronous call and returns immediately.

 If the request body has already been read, this function does nothing and returns immediately.

 This function was first introduced in the `v0.3.1rc17` release.